andrastantos/brew/docs/cpu/isa.rst

 Stack group
 -----------

-While stack operations (as in push/pull) are not supported by the ISA, special load/store instructions are provided with small offsets and $r12 ($fp) and $r13 ($sp) as the base register to support compact form of common stack-load and store- operations.
-The supported offset range us -256 to +252 bytes.
+While stack operations (as in push/pull) are not supported by the ISA, special load/store instructions are provided with small offsets and $r12 ($fp) and $r13 ($sp) as the base register to support compact form of common stack operations.
+The supported offset range is -256 to +252 bytes.

 .. wavedrom::